Developments in retina research in 2018: treatments, devices and clinical trials

 - Genentech announced positive results from the phase 2 LADDER trial, which studied a device that continuously releases ranibizumab (Lucentis®) in patients with age-related macular degeneration (AMD).
 Approximately 80% of those patients who received the concentration in its highest dose (100 mg/ml) went six months without having to recharge the device, with the improvement in visual acuity being similar to that of patients who received monthly injections of ranibizumab.
 These results pave the way in the future to the implantation of devices that render constant injections unnecessary.

-- Retinal pigment epithelium stem cells obtained from human embryo stem cells were transplanted in two patients with neovascular AMD, producing a notable improvement in their vision.
-Research into the safety and efficacy of using stem cells in patients with severe sight loss is continuing.
+- In a Phase I clinical trial on a retinal pigment epithelium graft derived from embryonic stem cells in AMD, researchers at Moorfields Eye Hospital transplanted retinal pigment epithelial stem cells obtained from human embryonic stem cells in two patients with neovascular AMD, producing a notable improvement in vision.
+Research continues on the safety and efficacy of using stem cells in patients with severe visual loss.

 news on medications in 2018

 - In April, the Food and Drug Administration (the FDA, the US agency responsible for regulating and approving new medicines and medical devices) granted fast-track status to a MeiraGTx gene therapy for X-linked retinitis pigmentosa, a severe form of retinal degeneration.
 The treatment is currently in phase 1/2 of clinical trials.